NVIDIA/aistore/docs/cli/aws_profile_endpoint.md

  - /docs/cli/aws_profile_endpoint.md/
 ---

-AIStore supports AWS-specific configuration on a per s3 bucket basis.
-Any bucket that is backed up by an AWS S3 bucket (**) can be configured to use alternative:
+AIStore supports vendor-specific configuration on a per bucket basis.
+For instance, any bucket _backed up_ by an AWS S3 bucket (**) can be configured to use alternative:

 * named AWS profiles (with alternative credentials and/or region)
-* alternative s3 endpoints
+* s3 endpoints

+(**) Terminology-wise, when we say "s3 bucket" or "google cloud bucket" we in fact reference a bucket in an AIS cluster that is either:

+* (A) denoted with the respective `s3:` or `gs:` protocol schema, or
-(**) Terminology-wise, "s3 bucket" is a shortcut phrase indicating a bucket in an AIS cluster that either (A) has the same name (e.g. `s3://abc`) or (B) a differently named AIS bucket that has `backend_bck` property that specifies the s3 bucket in question.
+* (B) is a differently named AIS (that is, `ais://`) bucket that has its `backend_bck` property referencing the s3 (or google cloud) bucket in question.

 For supported backends (that include, but are not limited, to AWS S3), see also: